Static Site Renders a Blank Page: Find the Cause in 10 Minutes

 Error messageReal causeFix direction

-Cannot read properties of undefinedMissing data guardAdd null check + error boundary
+Cannot read properties of undefinedMissing data guardAdd a null check + a root error boundary

 Step 3: Fix base path